awsdocs/aws-cdk-guide/doc_source/passing_in_data.md

 const bucket_name = process.env.MYBUCKET;
 ```

-## Getting a Value from an SSM Store Variable<a name="cdk_passing_ssm_value"></a>
+## Getting a Value from an SSM Store Variable<a name="passing_ssm_value"></a>

 There are three ways to get the value of an SSM parameter store variable, depending on whether you want the latest version of a plain string, a particular version of a plain string, or a particular version of a secret string\.
 It is not possible to retrieve the latest version of a secure string\.
-To read the latest version of a secret, you have to read the secret from SecretsManager \(see [Getting a Value from AWS Secrets Manager](#cdk_passing_secrets_manager)\)\.
+To read the latest version of a secret, you have to read the secret from SecretsManager \(see [Getting a Value from AWS Secrets Manager](#passing_secrets_manager)\)\.

 The first two are not recommended for values that are supposed to be secrets, such as passwords\.

-To retrieve the latest value once \(as a context value, see [Environmental Context](cdk_context.md)\), and keep on using the same value until the context value manually refreshed, use a [SSMParameterProvider](@cdk-class-url;#@aws-cdk/cdk.SSMParameterProvider):
+To retrieve the latest value once \(as a context value, see [Environmental Context](context.md)\), and keep on using the same value until the context value manually refreshed, use a [SSMParameterProvider](@cdk-class-url;#@aws-cdk/cdk.SSMParameterProvider):

 ```
 import cdk = require('@amp;aws-cdk/cdk');